rerobots/workspaces/README.md

 The current release of this documentation is available at https://docs.rerobots.net/workspaces

-The notion of **workspaces** is described at https://docs.rerobots.net/intro The ambition of this repository is to define workspace types and to provide code and documentation for producing new deployments that realize these types.
+The ambition of this repository is to define workspace types and to provide code and documentation for producing new deployments that realize these types.
+Relevant concepts and definitions are given at https://docs.rerobots.net/intro

 Building and testing